-- 3.10 Figure 2 shows that there is typically a time lag between increases / decreases in the number of homes granted planning permission, and corresponding changes in completion figures.
-There is also a drop-off in numbers as permissions are superseded or lapsed. - 3.11 At the end of March 2024, there was a pipeline of approximately 6,590 consented net conventional homes, of which around 2,520 have commenced, and a remaining 4,070 are yet to commence development.
-This figure will be confirmed through the Council's housing Starts and Completions exercise. - 3.12 These commenced dwelling numbers exclude known schemes which have technically commenced where schemes have discharged all conditions but where no substantial construction activity has been recorded.
-There are approximately 800 dwellings within such schemes. - 3.13 There has been a significant increase in approved dwellings in 2022/23, when 3,392 homes were approved as compared to 953 in 2021/22.
-This large increase in permissions is mostly due to 8 development schemes above 50 units, of which the Tesco Goodmayes scheme is the largest (1,280 units); and has contributed significantly to the overall housing pipeline.

-- 3.14 This increase in planning approvals includes schemes of varying complexity and certainty and will naturally take some time to be built out and contribute to housing delivery.
-However, some major schemes permitted during this time, such as at one at Goodmayes (former Homebase site) for 573 homes, which will see their first completions in the 2024/25 financial year. - 3.15 This pipeline of major developments is concentrated in llford and the Crossrail Corridor, alongside mostly smaller infill sites dispersed around the borough.
+- 3.9 Figure 2 shows that there is typically a time lag between increases / decreases in the number of homes granted planning permission, and corresponding changes in completion figures.
+There is also a drop-off in numbers as permissions are superseded or lapsed. - 3.10 At the end of March 2025, there was a pipeline of approximately 6,590 consented net conventional homes, of which around 2,520 have commenced, and a remaining 4,070 are yet to commence development. - 3.11 These commenced dwelling numbers exclude known schemes which have technically commenced where schemes have discharged all conditions but where no substantial construction activity has been recorded.
+There are approximately 800 dwellings within such schemes. - 3.12 There has been a sustained upward trend in dwelling approvals, however, there has been a decline from 2022/23, when 3,382 homes were approved as compared to 433 in 2023/24.
+This large spike in permissions is mostly due to 8 development schemes above 50 units approved in 2022/23, of which the Tesco Goodmayes scheme is the largest (1,280 units); and has contributed significantly to the overall housing pipeline. - 3.13 This increase in planning approvals includes schemes of varying complexity and certainty and will naturally take some time to be built out and contribute to housing delivery.
+However, some major schemes were permitted during this time, such as One Goodmayes (former Homebase site) for 573 homes, which has seen its first completions in the 2024/25 financial year. - 3.14 This pipeline of major developments is concentrated in Ilford and the Crossrail Corridor, alongside mostly smaller infill sites dispersed around the borough.
 The mixture of unit sizes and tenure mixture reflects these sites.